solhint-community/solhint-community/docs/contributing.md

 The following is a set of guidelines for contributions.
 Feel free to suggest improvements to this document in a pull request.

+If you want to chat with fellow solhint devs, feel free to drop by the [telegram group](https://t.me/+9TPjopBMry02MmQx)

 Issues and feature requests
 ---------------------------